leblancfg/leblancfg.github.io/content/data_bus.md

         - impute_from_mean: 4

-So if you're working on similar projects, I'll have convinced you that the data bus pattern is a simple but powerful way to organize and manage the data and metadata in your code.
+So if you're working on similar projects, I hope I'll have convinced you that the data bus pattern is a simple but powerful way to organize and manage both the data and metadata in your code.
 Whether you're working on an ETL project or something else entirely, I highly recommend giving the data bus a try.
 It will make your code more readable, maintainable, and effective.